 Yes, the end goal is to promote your business, but there's a reason it's called social media.
 Promotion should take a backseat to developing a relationship with your customers.
 Instead of making every post about a product, work instead on portraying your brand's personality.
 Share funny pictures, inspirational quotes, behind-the-scenes images—just be sure to keep it in tune with your brand and avoid politics and controversial issues.

 How often do you post?
 How do you respond to comments?
 Who updates each platform?
 Businesses need a plan to effectively engage in social media.
 It can be a simple one, but you should identify how often you post, who posts and how comments are handled.
 Keeping your posts consistent will keep your engagement from falling off dramatically.
 Use the metrics feature to track how your posts are doing to help decide when and how often to post.
-In general, around once or twice a day is suitable for Facebook and Google+, where Twitter and Pinterest can handle more posts without loosing engagement.
+In general, around once or twice a day is suitable for Facebook and Google+, where Twitter and Pinterest can handle more posts without losing engagement.

 Paid followers are not the same as organic likes.
 Sure, they boost your overall number, but paid fans are much less likely to engage in your content than someone who actually sought out your profile.
 If you'd like to advertise on social media, stick to promoting a post instead of buying likes.